 Why does my interface unit sometimes use heat overnight, when the heating time clock is not on?

 Your house is connected to the biomass network via buried pipes.
 If you do not use heat for a period of time, the pipes will cool, eventually to ground temperature.
 When you do need, it would take an inconveniently long time to heat up.
-Our unit allows periodic pulses of heat to pass through it to avoid it cooling down too far, and ensure you get heat speedily.
+Our unit allows periodic pulses of heat to pass through it to avoid it cooling down too much, and ensure you get heat in an efficient manner.

 Is it possible to install a Hive or equivalent smart thermostat for the heating system in my home?

-Essentially, smart thermostat provides more “intelligence” as to when a boiler should be on, i.e. based on an on-line schedule, optimisation times, PIR sensors etc. The smart thermostat provides a straight forward signal to the HIU, which is the same as it would to a boiler and therefore can be installed as it normally would.
+Essentially, smart thermostats provide more “intelligence” as to when a boiler should be on, i.e. based on an on-line schedule, optimisation times, PIR sensors etc. The smart thermostat provides a straight forward signal to the HIU, which is the same as it would to a boiler and therefore can be installed as it normally would.